gaehlerm/SoftwareEngineering/README.md

 // Break up this chapter?
 It's too long...

+Classes are undoubtadly one of the backbones of modern code.
+Unless you are one of the few functional programmers, chances are high that you use them every day.
+Therefore, it is time we have an in depth discussion about them.

+## Structs

 // write a struct coordinate as an example?
-## Structs

 The C programming language was specified well before object-oriented programming was developed.
 It doesn’t support classes.
 But it has something very similar: structs.
-It is roughly the same as a dataclass in python.
+It is about the same as a dataclass in python.
 A struct is a user defined object that contains all kind of different variables.
 It is also possible to nest structs into each other.
 Structs are extremely useful as they allow us to store different data together inside a single object.
 It’s like a toolbox.
 You may also store functions within a struct, though this is generally not done, at least not in C++.
 For storing functions, we have classes.

 Nowadays structs or dataclasses are not that much used anymore.
 Especially the java community seems to avoid such kind of objects at all cost.
 Though there is absolutely nothing wrong about structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
 It helps you sort your stuff.

 Classes are pretty much the same as structs.
 Besides some technical details, the only real difference are the encapsulation of variables and functions and the introduction of inheritance.
-You can decide for each one of the variables and functions to be public (accessible to the outside) or private (usable only within a class).
+You can decide for each one of the variables or method to be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
 A gun is more powerful than a knife, but at the same time it is also more dangerous.
 You can easily shoot yourself into the foot.
 So actually, it’s not the best idea to own a gun because the danger may be bigger than the advantages.
 With great power comes great responsibility!